Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

-Mitchell-Netravali generalizes all smoothly fitting (continuous first derivative) piece-wise cubic filters, so any of them can be expressed with the appropiate parameters.
+Mitchell-Netravali generalizes all smoothly fitting (continuous first derivative) piece-wise cubic filters, so any of them can be expressed with the appropriate parameters.
 Below you can find a list of common cubic filters and their corresponding parameters in Mitchell-Netravali.